celestiaorg/docs/developers/blobstream-offchain.md

 for reading that data from Celestia and Ethereum and verifying that it follows the protocol rules of that rollup.

-Therefore, we can start by first defining the reading and writing interations rollup nodes will have with both the Celestia and Ethereum networks.
-The actual implementations of these interfaces are left as excercises to the reader (🤪).
+Therefore, we can start by first defining the reading and writing interactions rollup nodes will have with both the Celestia and Ethereum networks.
+The actual implementations of these interfaces are left as exercises to the reader (🤪).
 Assume that those implementations of these interfaces are verifying the respective chain.
 For the connection to Celestia, this would likely mean connecting to a Celestia light node,